Tupolev Tu-22M: Russia

 At the time of the dissolution of the Soviet Union, 370 remained in Commonwealth of Independent States service.
 Production ended in 1993.

 The Russian Federation used the Tu-22M3 in combat in Chechnya during 1995, performing strikes near Grozny.

 In August 2007, the Tu-22M and the Tu-95 began conducting long-range patrolling, for the first time since 1992.

 On 9 August 2008, a Russian Tu-22MR reconnaissance aircraft was shot down in South Ossetia by a Georgian air defence Buk-M1 surface-to-air-missile system during the 5–day Russo-Georgian War.
 One of its crew members was captured (Major Vyacheslav Malkov), two others were killed and the crew commander, Lt.
-Col. Aleksandr Koventsov, was missing in action as late as November 2011.
+Col. Aleksandr Koventsov, was missing in action.

 On 29 March 2013, two Tu-22M3 bombers flying in international airspace made a simulated attack on Sweden.
 The Swedish air defense failed to respond.
 Two Tu-22Ms flew supersonic over the Baltic Sea on 24 March 2015.
 Two Tu-22Ms approached Öland in international airspace on 21 May 2015.
 The Swedish Air Force sent two Saab JAS 39 Gripen fighters to mark their presence.
 On 4 July 2015, two Tu-22Ms approached the Swedish island of Gotland without violating its airspace, followed by Swedish and other fighter aircraft.

 In 2014, Russian aerospace expert Piotr Butowski estimated there were seven squadrons of Tu-22Ms in service, each with approximately 10 aircraft, stationed at three airbases; 40 at Belaya airbase in southeastern Siberia, 28 at Shaykovka airbase southwest of Moscow, and 10 at Dyagilevo airbase in Ryazan southeast of Moscow which serves as the training unit for the bomber.
-With the removal of the aircraft's in-flight refueling capability due to the START I treaty, the Tu-22M's internal fuel capacity limits its operational range (combat radius unrefueled: 4,000–5,000 km (DIA), 3,360–3,960 km (CIA) estimate) from its home bases to only around Russia's immediate sphere of influence.